Strict local martingales and bubbles: C adl ag strictly positive strict local martingales

+\begin{rem} In the recent preprint \cite{Protterjumps}, the method of filtration shrinkage is applied in greater generality to construct more sophisticated examples of strict local martingales with jumps. \end{rem}

-As a further example, any nonnegative non-uniformly integrable $(\F_t)_{t\geq0}$-martingale $Y$ with $Y_0=1$ allows to construct a strictly positive strict local martingale $X$ relative to a new filtration $(\tilde{\F}_t)_{t\geq0}$ through a deterministic change of time: simply set
+\begin{ex} As a further example, any nonnegative nonuniformly integrable $(\mathcal{F} _t)_{t\geq0}$-martingale $Z$ with $Z_0=1$ allows to construct a strictly positive strict local martingale $Y$ relative to a new filtration $(\tilde{\mathcal{F}}_t)_{t\geq0}$ through a deterministic change of time: simply set